Robert Knolles

 Sir Robert Knolles or Knollys (c.
-1325 – 15 August 1407; aged 81–82) was an important English knight of the Hundred Years' War, who, operating with the tacit support of the crown, succeeded in taking the only two major French cities, other than Calais and Poitiers, to fall to Edward III.
+1325 – 15 August 1407; aged 81–82) was an English knight of the Hundred Years' War, who, operating with the tacit support of the crown, succeeded in taking the only two major French cities, other than Calais and Poitiers, to fall to Edward III.
 His methods, however, earned him infamy as a freebooter and a ravager: the ruined gables of burned buildings came to be known as "Knollys' mitres".

+Early life

+The parentage and early life for Knolles is sparse.
+It is often erroneously stated that his mother was Eve Calveley, a close relative of Sir Hugh Calveley.
+His father was possibly Richard, a yeoman from Cheshire.
+Before taking up the career of a soldier.
+The French Chronicler Jean le Bel noted that he 'had worked in the cloth trade.’